Mosesofmason/NMEAReader/README.md

 # NMEAReader
 NMEA Reader

 Read NMEA data from serial port & plain text file.
-Plot line and mark on Google Map if online. show raw data in another tab.
+Plot lines and marker on Google Map if online.
+Show fix data and raw data in tabs...